dashpay/dashcore-p2p/docs/messages.md

 # Messages
-The bitcoin protocol specifies a set of [messages](https://en.bitcoin.it/wiki/Protocol_specification) that can be sent from peer to peer. `bitcore-p2p` provides support for some of these messages.
+The Bitcoin protocol specifies a set of [messages](https://en.bitcoin.it/wiki/Protocol_specification) that can be sent from peer to peer. `bitcore-p2p` provides support for some of these messages.

 To create a message, you can use any of the message constructors, here is a simple example: